I recently got a blue screen on a Windows XP machine with the following error code:

 STOP 0x0000007F (0x0000000D 0x00000000 0x00000000 0x00000000)

-If you’re like me, you want to know what went wrong.
+I wanted to find out what went wrong.
 This is what Microsoft has to say on the issue:

 This error message can occur if either of the following conditions exists: